wp-plugins/waiting/readme.txt

 We didn't create another countdown plugin for no reason.

 Super easy to setup HTML5 and CSS3 countdowns.
+Demos available in the settings page, you click on any of them and boom a new countdown.

 Countdown to a date or a certain duration (e.g 60 seconds from page load).